 The cookie dough balls can be frozen to be baked later.
 Bake for an additional 1-3 minutes.

 The baked cookies can also be frozen.
-Freeze in an airtight container up to 30 days.
+Wrap in plastic wrap and freeze in an airtight container up to 30 days.
 Thaw for 1 hour before eating.

 Other Cookie Recipes To Try